What it is, how it's made and how to choose the right one for you

 Numerous colors and designs:

-Traditionally, all cork was one natural color of light tan, with darker elements throughout.
-Today, cork flooring is made in numerous colors that involve staining the surface layer.
-These stains look nice and unique, and can enhance the appearance of any room.
-However, there are some drawbacks.
+Traditionally, all cork flooring was one natural color of light tan, with darker elements throughout.
+Today, cork flooring is made in numerous colors that involve staining the surface layer or 3D printing on the waterproof cork.

 The natural cork colors (i.e., not stained) are by far the most popular because:

-- The warm colors blends with most cabinetry and furniture
+- The warm hues blend with most woodwork, cabinetry, and furniture

 Which design is best?